-The first tip is to financially plan well for this stage by living under your budget.
+Begin to plan for this stage by living under your budget financially.
 Kerry Daly of Saint Cecilia Parish said, “ I saved money continuously during my working years: if you start early, it adds up tremendously.”
 Like Kerry, we, too, lived way below our income for 12 years.
-I cut the family’s hair, planned monthly meals, rarely ate out, purchased used clothes and goods, kept vacations frugal by camping and using our time share, and did our own house and car repairs by watching U Tube.
+I cut the family’s hair, planned monthly meals, rarely ate out, purchased used clothes and goods, kept vacations frugal by camping and using our timeshare, and did our own house and car repairs by watching U Tube.
 And since Michael utilized his employer’s matching funds through The Thrift Savings Plan, the money just kept on growing, for we never saw it.
 That living beneath our income helped us get on a good financial footing.
-And that budget and the savings accumulated enabled Michael to leave his place of employment at age 61 and permanently unplug his old faithful alarm clock.
+And the savings accumulated enabled Michael to leave his place of employment at age 61 and permanently unplug his old faithful alarm clock.

 Susan and Bob Kuebler, also of Saint Cecilia’s, added a similar thought.
 “We prepared for retirement by putting our pensions and savings into low-risk, well-balanced mutual funds and by talking to a financial advisor and friends.
 Since March 2015, we have been on a constant vacation but not one free from work, for this time has allowed us to more faithfully attend to our Catholic Church’s needs, our family, and friends."